hashicorp/vagrant/website/source/docs/synced-folders/nfs.html.md

 ```

 If you don't want to edit `/etc/sudoers` directly, you can create
-`/etc/sudoers.d/vagrant-syncedfolders` with the appropriate entries.
+`/etc/sudoers.d/vagrant-syncedfolders` with the appropriate entries,
+assuming `/etc/sudoers.d` has been enabled.

 ## Other Notes